Skip to main content

 1) exactly where each item was, 2) easily add/subtract items, & 3) amend for each future trip, 4) special OVN (overnight) Inventory List

-My SIT solo wardrobe was dictated by 8 practical factors: a. cultural acceptability, b. necessity, c. comfort, d. washing ease & quick drying, e) safety, f. all-around utility, g. anticipated weather conditions, & h. anticipated activities.
+My independent solo traveler's wardrobe was dictated by 8 practical factors: a. cultural acceptability, b. necessity, c. comfort, d. washing ease & quick-drying, e) safety, f. all-around utility, g. anticipated weather conditions, & h. anticipated activities.
 PIK: Trekking poles

-Specialty Equipment: SIT travelers often create their own adventures requiring specialized equipment usually for ‘life-dependent’ activities: e.g. scuba breathing apparatus) or technical climbing.
+Specialty Equipment: independent solo travelers often create their own adventures requiring specialized equipment usually for ‘life-dependent’ activities: e.g. scuba breathing apparatus) or technical climbing.
 If so, perhaps, take your own. [pplk: Wardrobe]

 The more & wiser you travel, the more you whittle down your ‘stuff’ to bare essentials.